 During the probationary period, the employment relationship may be terminated by either party at any time without observing notice periods or end dates, and without being required to provide any reason for the termination.

 Apprenticeship contracts may include a probationary period of up to three months.

 iii Establishing a presence

 It is not necessary for foreign companies to establish a subsidiary in Austria to hire employees or to engage an independent contractor.
 However, if a foreign company conducts business in Austria frequently and with employees in Austria, it may be obliged to register with the Austrian commercial registry.
-In addition, the competent authority (trade authority, financial market authority, etc.) and the competent economic chamber must be informed about the start of business.
+In addition, the competent authority (trade authority, financial market authority, etc.) and the competent economic chamber must be informed about the commencement of business.

 All employees in Austria are subject to the mandatory Austrian Social Insurance System, which includes, inter alia, contributions for health insurance, insurance against accidents at work, pension insurance and unemployment insurance.
 The employer is obliged to calculate the employee's share of these contributions, deduct them from the employee's salary and process the contributions to the Austrian health insurance.
 Further, the employer must deduct the employee's income tax and forward it to the competent financial authority.

 During the term of an employment contract, employees are subject to a statutory non-compete obligation, which, in essence, covers competitive activities in the employer's area of business.
 In addition, it is permissible to agree on a notification obligation for any secondary activity during the term of the employment agreement.